Post Summary: Glacier National Park Itinerary Suggestions And Things To Do In Glacier National Park

 Ptarmigan Tunnel is a 250-foot long tunnel deep in the Many Glacier Area.
-Make sure to be bear aware and pack plenty of water and snacks for the adventure!
+Make sure to be bear-aware and pack plenty of water and snacks for hiking for the adventure!

 Day 7: Two Medicine Area + Heading Home

-Take It Easy at Paradise Point: On your final day in Glacier, consider checking out the Two Medicine Area of Glacier National Park, located in the Southeast corner.
+Take It Easy at Paradise Point: On the last day of your Glacier National Park itinerary, consider checking out the Two Medicine Area, located in the Southeast corner.

 An easy and beautiful hike to take here is to Paradise Point.
 Start at the South Shore Trailhead and take the easy 1.4-mile out-and-back trail to Two Medicine Lake.

 At the end of the trail, you’ll encounter an iconic view of Glacier National Park – Painted Tepee Peak, Sinopah Mountain, Lone Walker Mountain, and Mt.
 Helen in the distance to create a beautiful and natural backdrop.